Pyotr Nesterov: Achievements

 Nesterov believed an aircraft could fly a loop, a feat not previously performed.
-Despite the doubts of his peers, Nesterov proved his theory on 9 September 1913 (27 August by the calendar then used in Russia) and became the first pilot to fly a loop.
-This was done in a Nieuport IV monoplane over Syretzk Aerodrome near Kyiv, in front of numerous watchers.
+Despite the doubts of his peers, Nesterov proved his theory on 9 September 1913 (27 August by the Old Style calendar still used in Russia) and became the first pilot to fly a loop.
+This was done in a Nieuport IV monoplane over Syretzk Aerodrome near Kiev, in front of numerous watchers.
 For this he was disciplined with ten days of close arrest, ostensibly "for risking government property".
 His achievement made him famous overnight and when the feat was officially done by the famous French pilot Adolphe Pégoud, the punishment was reversed; he was promoted to staff captain and later awarded a medal.
 Stressing the value of these exercises for a military pilot, Nesterov improved Russian flight methods through extensive training, both with cross country flights and steep turns, and designed a vee tail for the Nieuport he was flying although its performance proved disappointing.

 Aircraft were still unarmed at this early stage, and Nesterov became the first pilot to destroy an enemy airplane in flight.
-During the Battle of Galicia on 25 August 1914 (by the Old Style calendar still used in Russia), after trying various methods on previous occasions unsuccessfully, he used his Morane-Saulnier Type G (s/n 281) to ram the Austrian Albatros B.II reconnaissance aircraft of observer Baron Friedrich von Rosenthal and pilot Franz Malina from FLIK 11.
+During the Battle of Galicia on 7 September 1914 (25 August by the calendar then used in Russia), after trying various methods on previous occasions unsuccessfully, he used his Morane-Saulnier Type G (s/n 281) to ram the Austrian Albatros B.II reconnaissance aircraft of observer Baron Friedrich von Rosenthal and pilot Franz Malina from FLIK 11.
 Eager to destroy enemy aircraft, he probably intended to hit it with a glancing blow but damaged his own aircraft as much as the enemy's and both planes crashed.
 As was common for the time, Nesterov was not strapped in and he fell from his plane, dying of his injuries the next day.
 The Austrian pilot and observer also died.
 The town of Zhovkva (currently in Lviv Oblast, Ukraine), located near the battle, was renamed Nesterov in his honor in 1951.

 Legacy

-Nesterov was buried in Kyiv, Russian Empire.
+Nesterov was buried in Kiev, Russian Empire.
 His ramming method was used during the Second World War by a number of Soviet pilots with success and without loss of life.
 The technique became known as taran.
 In his honor, the Soviet Union established the Nesterov Cup for the best aerobatics team.
 The cup was donated to the Fédération Aéronautique Internationale (FAI) in 1962.
 It is awarded to the Men's World Team Champions of the World Aerobatic Championships.

 The outer main-belt asteroid 3071 Nesterov, discovered by Soviet astronomer Tamara Mikhailovna Smirnova in 1973, is named after him.